Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://haxeflixel.com/documentation/game-development-tools/ tools you can use
 - https://gamebanana.com/mods/296629 Unity remade of FNF in 24 hours
 - Shaggy mod dreidel reference
+- https://adoptopenjdk.net/installation.html?variant=openjdk8&jvmVariant=hotspot how to install OpenJDK in CI

 # in event of git merge conflict
 use VScode and Github desktop!